offendingcommit/valdris/Economics & Trade/Resource Distribution.md

 **"The Singing Mine"**: A traditional copper mine has begun producing metals that resonate with harmonic frequencies.
 Investigation reveals the mine has broken into an ancient Architect material processing facility that's awakening and attempting to resume operations.

-**"Garden Harvest Rights"**: The [[Architect Ruins/Walking Gardens of Yss'andra]] is approaching a region rich in traditional resources.
+**"Garden Harvest Rights"**: The [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) is approaching a region rich in traditional resources.
 Multiple factions want to negotiate harvesting agreements, but the garden's route will destroy valuable conventional mining operations.

 **"The Vanishing Stockpile"**: A kingdom's strategic resource reserves are disappearing without explanation.
 Players discover the materials are being drawn by awakening Architect systems that need them for mysterious reconstruction projects.